nattergabriel/mcq-pipeline/README.md

 #### 3.2.
 Generate MCQs

-This command loads the extracted text and runs all the experiments you defined in `config.yaml`.
+This command generates multiple-choice questions based on the previously extracted content.
+It iterates through each experiment defined in your `config.yaml`, using the specified prompts and model parameters.
+The results for each experiment are saved in a separate, named subfolder.

 ```bash
 python main.py generate